hober/tangler/README.md

 Tangler is a literate programming tool whose input format is HTML.

+Read all about it at https://hober.github.io/tangler/

-You can simply open [the HTML file](https://hober.github.io/tangler/) and click the download links, or you can use the provided Makefile.
-To extract the Makefile, run the following:
+To extract Tangler’s source code from  [the HTML file](https://hober.github.io/tangler/), you can simply [download the source files](https://hober.github.io/tangler/#download), or you can check out this repository and extract the Makefile with the following command:

     node - index.html Makefile < bootstrap/tangle.js > Makefile